 The better we understand our air quality, the more we can do to safeguard and improve it.
-This report provides information about the quality of our outdoor air in 2022 and follows a series of annual reports dating back to 1996, when New Brunswick's Clean Air Act was introduced.
+This report provides information about the quality of our outdoor air in 2023 and follows a series of annual reports dating back to 1996, when New Brunswick's Clean Air Act was introduced.
 It includes data from New Brunswick's ambient air quality monitoring network, information and analyses to help describe the current state of New Brunswick's air quality, as well as recent trends.
-It also includes information about a special air quality monitoring project that took place in 2022.